rust-lang/rfcs/text/3389-manifest-lint.md

 lint and `threshold` is used by the tool.
 We'd need to define how to distinguish between reserved and unreserved field names.

+`cargo metadata` would need to report the `lints` table so `clippy` could read it without re-implementing workspace inheritance.

 ## Packages overriding inherited lints

 Currently, it is a hard error to mix `workspace = true` and lints.
 We could